puppetlabs/puppet-docs/source/pe/3.7/trouble_regenerate_certs_monolithic.markdown

       puppet resource service pe-mcollective ensure=running
       puppet resource service pe-puppet ensure=running

 Kick off a Puppet run.
-A successful puppet run on the master is necessary to ensure that the PE orchestration service and ActiveMQ is configured properly.
+A successful Puppet run on the master is necessary to ensure that the PE orchestration service and ActiveMQ is configured properly.

 ## Step 6: Clear and Regenerate Certs for PE Agents